Early Education and Support Division

 Section III: Reasons for Remaining in a Subsidized Child Development Program

-Identify the number of children by the reasons that 11- and 12-year-old children remained for part or all of the day in CDD-contracted child care.
+Identify the number of children by the reasons that 11- and 12-year-old children remained for part or all of the day in EESD-contracted child care.

 Section IV: Estimated Cost Savings Calculations

 The total estimated savings are the amount of contract funds identified by child development contractors that would have been spent for 11- and 12-year-old children who transferred from EESD-contracted child care, for all or part of the family’s child care needs, to attend a before or after school program.
 Contractors will need to identify the total number of 11- and 12-year-old children who left their contracted child care programs for all or part of their child care needs.